tonghuikang/blog/_posts/2026-09-12-worldview-updates.md

 Do you really need to continue to create a positive impact on the world? [^purpose]

-[^purpose]: If you have done something that you are proud of, I imagine that you could be less worried about your legacy.
+[^purpose]: If you have already done something that you are really proud of,
+    I imagine that you could be less worried about your legacy.